maida-ai/MaiEther/README.md

 * `trace_id`, `span_id`, `created_at`, `producer`, `lineage`
 * `schema_namespace` (optional string to disambiguate `kind` across silos)

+**Note on Timestamps**: The `created_at` and lineage `ts` fields are **advisory** and should not be used for causal ordering, especially when envelopes travel across hosts.
+Clock skew between machines can cause timestamps to appear out of order even when events occurred in the correct sequence.
+For causal ordering, use the `trace_id` and `span_id` fields for distributed tracing instead.

 **Versioning:**

 * `schema_version` follows **semantic evolution**: